 Sound research with an early years and children's services specialism

-If you are looking for research informed by a sound understanding of early years, childcare, parenting, and children’s centres, combined with robust research and evaluation techniques, we would like to hear from you.
+If you are looking for research informed by a sound understanding of early years and childcare provision and practice, parenting, or children’s centres, combined with robust research and evaluation techniques, we would like to hear from you.

-You will find our reports are written for every audience; public (child, young person, parent, and community) and local authority officers, partners and leadership.
+You will find our research is methodologically sound, and reports are written for every audience; public (child, young person, parent, and community) and local authority officers, partners and leadership.
 Our clients constantly tell us our reports are not only well-written, they also contain informed analysis, practical and evidenced recommendations, and operational and strategic policy links for now and the future.